 Individuals directly involved with the review process operate under strict conflict of interest prohibitions.
-All CPRIT Scientific Peer Review Panel members and Scientific Review Council members are non-Texas residents.
+All CPRIT Scientific Peer Review Panel members, and Scientific Review Council members are non-Texas residents.

 An applicant will be notified regarding the peer review panel assigned to review the grant application.
 Peer review panel members are listed by panel on CPRIT's Web site.
 By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, Chapter 703, Section 703.9.

-Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals-an Oversight Committee member, a Program Integration Committee member, a Scientific Review Panel member or a Scientific Review Council member.
-Applicants should note that the CPRIT Program Integration Committee is comprised of the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
-The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant applications or letters of interest are accepted.
-Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant applicant from further consideration for a grant award.
+Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee Member, a Program Integration Committee Member, a Scientific Review Panel member, or a Scientific Review Council member.
+Applicants should note that the CPRIT

+Program Integration Committee is comprised of the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
+The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
+The prohibition on communication does not apply to the time period when preapplications or letters of interest are accepted.
+Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant application from further consideration for a grant award.

-8.3.
+9.4.
 Review Criteria

-Peer review of applications will be based on primary scored criteria and secondary unscored criteria, listed below.
+Full peer review of applications will be based on primary scored criteria and secondary unscored criteria, listed below.
 Review committees will evaluate and score each primary criterion and subsequently assign a global score that reflects an overall assessment of the application.
 The overall assessment will not be an average of the scores of individual criteria; rather, it will reflect the reviewers' overall impression of the application.
 Evaluation of the scientific merit of each application is within the sole discretion of the peer reviewers.

-8.3.1.
+9.4.1.
 Primary Criteria